Berlusconi faces crunch vote, pressure to quit

 Chances of defeat in the vote seem to be receding because the center-left opposition may abstain to highlight Berlusconi's lack of support, without hindering the essential ratification of 2010's public accounts.

-Rome's left-leaning La Repubblica newspaper, traditionally highly critical of Berlusconi, said he should read the writing on the wall after Monday's market rally on rumors that he was about to step down.
-The markets fell back again when he denied them.

-"We don't know when, but Berlusconi's tree will topple and markets will take off," it said on Tuesday.

-The government's borrowing costs have risen sharply.
-Yields on Italy's 10-year bonds touched another record on Tuesday morning at 6.71 percent, a level seen as unsustainable for Italy's massive debt and which could spiral out of control.
+Yields on Italy's 10-year bonds touched their highest since 1997 at 6.67 percent Monday, a level seen as unsustainable for Italy's massive debt and which could spiral out of control.

 Italy has the third biggest economy in the euro zone and its debt worries are a huge threat in the wider crisis facing the continent's single currency.

-Berlusconi's failure to adopt reforms swiftly to defuse the debt crisis has fueled dissent within his party, though estimates vary widely over how many center-right deputies will jump ship in the key vote in the lower house due in the late afternoon or early evening.
-The debate starts at 1430 GMT.
+Berlusconi's failure to adopt reforms swiftly to defuse the debt crisis has fueled dissent within his party, though estimates vary widely over how many center-right deputies will jump ship in the key vote in the lower house due at 9:30 a.m EST

-The 75-year-old prime minister has been trying to win back the support of enough defectors to avoid humiliating defeat in the vote, which he has already lost once.
+The 75-year-old prime minister spent the weekend trying to win back the support of enough deputies to avoid humiliating defeat in the vote, which he has already lost once.

 If he is defeated again, Berlusconi could either resign immediately or be ordered by President Giorgio Napolitano to call a confidence vote.